-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Green River is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Green River is a city of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Green River who work in office and administrative support (12.94%), sales jobs (9.95%), and teaching (7.91%).
+Green River is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Green River is a city of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Green River who work in office and administrative support (12.84%), sales jobs (9.64%), and teaching (9.13%).

 The most common language spoken in Green River is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Vietnamese.